kancharlaNarmadha/1B/README.md

-# EX 9A  I/O-STREAM
+# EX 9B  BYTE ARRAY I/O
 ## DATE:
 ## AIM:
-To write a Java Program to read a boolean Value from a file "OutputFile.txt" using DataInputStream .
-Use Predefined Function read for reading

-Note Initialize DataInputStream Object name as "di"
+To write a java program to write common data into 2 files (F1.txt & F2.txt) using ByteArrayOutputStream

+Note:

+create two files F1.txt and F2.txt  Read the two Integer value from the user, Summation of two integer value should be in the F1.txt and F2.txt